LuciusCF/Fantasy/content/en/authors/nayi/_index.md

 ---
 # Display name
-title: 娜依
+title: Nayi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 西纯
+role: West Innocence

 # Organizations/Affiliations
 organizations:
-- name: 西京
+- name: Xijing
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: 天光的挚友
+bio: Best friend of Lucius Caelum

 #interests: